jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 ### Create from SQLAlchemy model

-Using model contructor to create instance is one way.
+Using model constructor to create instance is one way.
 We can also create from a Python dictionary:

 ```python
 user = User.model_validate({'id': 1, 'username': 'jizhang', 'last_login': datetime.now()})